 Nice hair and strong nails

 Like the skin, beautiful hair and strong nails need an optimal supply of nutrients.
 In addition to a balanced diet, preparations with active ingredients such as collagen, vitamins, minerals, and trace elements can help strengthen the structure of nails and hair.

 Regular gentle cleansing of the hair and scalp with mild shampoos is also important.
 Conditioners must be tailored to the needs of the hair.
 When styling, foam setting, hairspray and co. should be dosed sparingly so that they do not weigh down the hair.
 Flat irons or curling irons should not be used too often because heat damages the hair.
 It is advisable to prepare the hair for styling using special heat sprays or creams.

 While regular endurance training boosts fat burning and strengthens the performance of the cardiovascular system, gymnastic exercises and exercises with weights specifically shape individual muscle groups.
-One, therefore, speaks of body styling.
+One, therefore, speaks of body styling or body toning.

 However, if you want to lose weight, you should also eat a low-carb diet.
 This way, the body attacks fat deposits faster during endurance training.
 A protein-rich diet is recommended after exercise.
 It supports muscle building.
 Such protein-containing foods are, for example, eggs, meat, and fish.

 Beauty at all costs?

 The reasons that prompt people to have a cosmetic procedure performed on themselves initially appear to be diverse.
 For one, the improved exterior should inspire love life, the other wants to increase his chances of success in his job, the third simply wants to feel more comfortable in their skin.
 Ultimately, all those who undergo cosmetic surgery strive to increase their self-esteem to lead a better life.